-iBooks for iPad review
+iBooks full review

 The iPad is many things to many people.
 It's a netbook alternative, a handheld revolution, and a magical touch screen device that represents the future of computing.